Get all the latest data for Egypt

 Which neighborhoods will see the highest price growth in Egypt in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Egypt are Sheikh Zayed and New Zayed in West Cairo, the R7 and R8 districts of the New Administrative Capital, and prime nodes along the North Coast near ongoing mega-developments.
+As of 2026, the neighborhoods expected to see the highest property price growth in Egypt are Mostakbal City, New Zayed, R7 and R8 in the New Administrative Capital, Ras El Hekma, New Alamein and El Gouna.

 By the way, we’ve written a blog article detailing what are the current best areas to invest in property in Egypt.